edward-jazzhands/textual-pyfiglet/README.md

    Note that **this behavior can be toggled**.
 By default it will wrap on resize, but this can be turned off, in which case it will crop.

-### Possible to Live-Update the text:
+### Real-time updating:

+   It's easy to make ASCII text that real-time reflects text input.

-   This same 'live-updating' feature can be seen in the included demo, as well as the OG online generator:
+   This real-time updating feature can be seen in the included demo, as well as the OG online generator:
    https://patorjk.com/software/taag/

    For instance, if using a TextArea widget to enter text, simply update the FigletWidget with each keystroke: